 SECTION 1.
 School Safety Plan:

+The Executive Director may close the school, delay opening, or dismiss early in the event of hazardous weather or other emergencies that threaten the health or safety of students and personnel.

+In deciding to close schools, the Executive Director will consider many factors relating to fundamental concerns for the safety and health of children:

+Weather conditions both existing and predicted;

+Driving, traffic, and parking conditions affecting public and private transportation facilities;

+Actual occurrence or imminent possibility of any emergency condition that would make the operation of schools difficult or dangerous;

+Inability of teaching personnel to report for duty, which might result in inadequate supervision of students.

+Except in the case of crisis, the Executive Director will consider these factors and take action to close the schools after consultation with public works and/or public safety authorities and/or with school officials from the community.

+The Executive Director will notify students, parents, and staff early in each school year of the procedures to notify them in case of an emergency closing.
+The Leadership School will provide notification on school closing through the following channels:

+Email to parents

+Social media accounts

+The Leadership School homepage

+Local news and affiliates

+If the schools are not closed, the final decision concerning school attendance on stormy days must rest with each parent based on local safety factors.

 The School will cooperate fully with local emergency management preparedness authorities to develop and implement an emergency management preparedness program addressing man-made and natural disasters.

 SECTION 2.
 Emergency Suspension of School Operations or Activities

-SECTION 2.1.
-The School [may/shall] abide by school closures for [insert name of local school district.]

 SECTION 2.2.
-The Governing Board further authorizes the School Leader or his/her designee to suspend school operations or activities in the event of abnormal conditions, hazardous weather, or other emergencies that threaten the safety, welfare, or health of students or employees and to take whatever measures he/she deems necessary to protect students and staff.
+The Governing Board further authorizes the School Leader or their designee to suspend school operations or activities in the event of abnormal conditions, hazardous weather, or other emergencies that threaten the safety, welfare, or health of students or employees and to take whatever measures he/she deems necessary to protect students and staff.

 SECTION 2.3.
-The School Leader or his/her designee shall establish orderly procedures to assure that appropriate communications with students, staff, and other stakeholders are maintained before, during and after the abnormal conditions potentially or actually causing suspension of school operations or activities.
+The School Leader or their designee shall establish orderly procedures to assure that appropriate communications with students, staff, and other stakeholders are maintained before, during and after the abnormal conditions potentially or actually causing suspension of school operations or activities.
 At a minimum, instruction on obtaining information pertaining to suspension of school operations and activities for students, staff, and other stakeholders shall be published in the student and staff handbooks.
+In addition, staff, students, and families shall receive communication through the electronic system utilized by the school and any other communication method, as determined by the School Leader.

 SECTION 2.4.
 School activities, including but not limited to extracurricular events, activities, clubs, competitions, and athletic events, held before or after the official school day, shall not be held if normal school operations have been suspended on the same day.
-The School Leader or his/her designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.
+The School Leader or their designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.

 SECTION 2.5.
-At the [School Leader or his/her designee’s] discretion, school activities as described in Section 2.4, may be canceled even after a completed school day if conditions exist to warrant such suspension.
-The School Leader or his/her designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.
+At the School Leader or their designee’s discretion, school activities as described in Section 2.4, may be canceled even after a completed school day if conditions exist to warrant such suspension.
+The School Leader or their designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.

-Communicable Diseases Model Policy [required]
+Communicable Diseases Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.